Configure OAuth authentication for your Sigma organization

 - In the Client Secret field, enter the client secret from your OAuth application.

-- After testing to ensure users are able to log in using OAuth, you can update your selection in the Authentication Method dropdown to choose the OAuth option, which enforces OAuth login for all users.
+- For organizations without multiple IdPs enabled: You can update your selection in the Authentication Method dropdown to choose the OAuth option, which enforces OAuth login for all users.